AgileVentures/av-static-website/source/blog_articles/2016-11-08-discombobulated.html.markdown

 I wondered if we might be able to pull together a more RESTful system by replacing our current Event entity with an EventCollection.
 One of the Mentive students I was working with had used that aggregate approach successfully, and discussions about the AsyncVoter REST API made me think I'd like to be rebuilding parts of the WSO system more cleanly.
 But how to do it one step at a time?
 Perhaps introduce a placeholder term like `AtomicEvent` to represent single meetups; get a clean REST API around that and then finally migrate it to `Event` once the original `Event` entity was removed?
 Sounds like it could be very confusing.
 And now suddenly this morning the HOA button is working again, so suddenly we can leave that part of the system and focus on payments again?

 Or maybe take a detour to AsyncVoter to make sure we get some sort of tracer bullet up?
-Again it all comes back to how can be make this charity enterprise sustainable ...
+Again it all comes back to how can we make this charity enterprise sustainable ...

 ###Related Videos: